sethvargo/go-limiter/daprsample/README.md

-# Rate-limiting a DAPR HTTP Binding
+# Rate-limiting a DAPR HTTP Binding - Design proposal

 ## Introduction

 DAPR has a convenient HTTP binding that allows you to invoke any REST endpoint from your application.
-This is useful for integrating with external services, such as Twilio, SendGrid, or any other service that exposes a REST API.
-However, many of these services have rate limits, and you need to be able to handle these rate limits in your application.
-Currently the DAPR HTTP binding does not provide a way to handle rate limits, so you need to implement this yourself.
-This sample shows how to do that using an available rate-limiting library in Golang.
+This is useful for integrating with external services, such as Twilio, SendGrid, or any other service that exposes an HTTP API.
+However, legacy or enterprise services may have rate limits or budgets that have to be honored by the application calling the APIs.
+This sample shows how a DAPR application can to do that by extending an available rate-limiting library in Golang.

-While this sample shows the how to integrate rate-limiting with DAPR state so that you can implement a distributed rate-limiting solution, this approach would have to be implemented into the DAPR runtime to be truly useful.
+While this sample shows how to implement rate-limiting using DAPR State to store the distributed token bucket, this approach would have to be integrated into the DAPR runtime to be truly useful.
+Some design ideas are proposed in the conclusion.

 ## daprstore implementation

-An existing rate-limiting library (in golang) was extended to support distributed rate-limiting using DAPR state.
+This existing rate-limiting library was extended to support distributed rate-limiting using DAPR state.
 This library was interesting because it allowed multiple stores to be implemented to store the token bucket that is used for the rate-limiting.
 Out-of-the-box, a memory store and a no-op store are implemented.
 Based on the memory store implementation, a DAPR state store was implemented.
 The DAPR state store is implemented in the [daprstore](../daprstore) directory.

 The contents of the token buket are preserved in DAPR state and if there are any server-side conflicts (due to eTag mismatch for example) they are resolved by retrying the operation until the bucket state is consistent.
 A mutex is used to manage in-process concurrency of the token bucket state to avoid multiple writes to the DAPR state store from the same process.

 All of the existing test cases for the rate-limiting library (memorystore) were run against the DAPR state store implementation and they all passed.

+## Running the tests and sample

+To run the tests and sample, you need to have DAPR installed and running.
+You also need to have a DAPR state store configured.
+The sample uses the Redis state store.
+It is also recommended that you use a Redis state store in production since the token bucket algorithm is heavy on read-write operations and Redis is very fast at this.

 ### Running the tests